A made-up word. Like all the other words, but new. We like 'em. We make them.

-People with various mental/neurological conditions and brain injuries are prone to forming neologisms of their own, which are often consistent enough that families and friends learn and use them.
-Examples of conditions where this could happen include autism, the aphasias, schizophrenia, post-stroke or brain-injury, and the various speech/language disorders.
+- People with various mental/neurological conditions and brain injuries are prone to forming neologisms of their own, which are often consistent enough that families and friends learn and use them.
 Typical toddlers, while learning to speak, may also form neologisms.

-Know what "dord" means?
+- Know what "Dord" means?
 Density is represented in science by D, or alternatively by d.
-This was submitted to Webster's Dictionary as, "D or d: a term used in science to mean density."
-Of course, someone misread it, and for decades "dord" was in the dictionary.
+This was submitted to Webster's Dictionary as "D or d: a term used in science to mean density."
+Of course, someone misread it, and for six years "Dord" was in the dictionary.